openvinotoolkit/nncf/docs/compression_algorithms/Quantization.md

 ![\\input\_low^{*} = 0 \\ input\_range^{*} = scale](https://latex.codecogs.com/png.latex?%5C%5Cinput%5C_low%5E%7B*%7D%20%3D%200%20%5C%5C%20input%5C_range%5E%7B*%7D%20%3D%20scale)

-#### Mixed Precision Quantization
+#### Mixed-Precision Quantization

 Quantization to lower precisions (e.g. 6, 4, 2 bits) is an efficient way to accelerate inference of neural networks.
 Though NNCF supports quantization with an arbitrary number of bits to represent weights and activations values, choosing ultra low bitwidth could noticeably affect the model's accuracy.
 A good trade-off between accuracy and performance is achieved by assigning different precisions to different layers.
-NNCF utilizes the [HAWQ-v2](https://arxiv.org/pdf/1911.03852.pdf) method to automatically choose optimal mixed precision configuration by taking into account the sensitivity of each layer, i.e. how much lower-bit quantization of each layer decreases the accuracy of model.
+NNCF utilizes the [HAWQ-v2](https://arxiv.org/pdf/1911.03852.pdf) method to automatically choose optimal mixed-precision configuration by taking into account the sensitivity of each layer, i.e. how much lower-bit quantization of each layer decreases the accuracy of model.
 The most sensitive layers are kept at higher precision.
 The sensitivity of the i-th layer is calculated by multiplying the average Hessian trace with the L2 norm of quantization perturbation: